danidiaz/moo-nad/README.md

 That got me thinking: is there a way to avoid tying the workings of the typeclass to a *concrete* monad, like `RIO`?
-Can the call-helper code be made to work with a variety of monads?
+Can the call-helper code be made to work with a variety of reader-like monads?

 After [a number of failed attempts](https://github.com/danidiaz/dep-t/issues/1) using a typeclass-only approach, I turned to the solution explored in this